The Best Sleep Position During Pregnancy

 To sum it up, the best sleep position during pregnancy is your side for optimal blood flow.
 Aid your body with pillow props to find your happy place.
 And most of all, remember to listen to your body and your doctors!
 If you are struggling to sleep, don’t hesitate to get help from healthcare professionals.

 Keep in mind, we are here for you too.
-If you have questions about our mattress or pillow lineup, and how you can find ideal pressure relief during your pregnancy with our products, feel free to contact us online or give us a call at 423-681-1478.
+If you have questions about our mattress or pillow lineup, and how you can find ideal pressure relief during your pregnancy with our products, feel free to contact us online.